Kozea/WeasyPrint/pages/features.rst

 Some CSS 2.1 features are not supported yet but are on the *to do* list:

-* Floats_
 * Table `border collapsing`_ and the `empty-cells`_ property.
-* Minimum and maximum width_ and height_ on table-related and page-related boxes
+* Minimum and maximum width_ and height_ on table-related boxes and page-margin boxes.
 * Outlines_

 We have few or no use cases for others, but feel free to ask about them: